adrianrf/OpenGD77/docs/OpenGD77_User_Guide.md

 ### Options

-This menu controls various settings specific to the firmware
+This menu controls various settings specific to the firmware.

 ![options menu](media/options-screen.png)